 The Delaware River Railroad Excursions are based in Phillipsburg, operated by the New York Susquehanna & Western Technical & Historical Society.
-The excursions are hosted over the New York, Susquehanna & Western, a successful Class II "regional" railroad.
+The excursions are hosted over short line freight carrier, Black River and Western Railroad.

 The trips run 15 miles along the Delaware River.
 There are several different events, from the standard "River Train" which lasts about 1 1/2 hours, to the popular "Winery Train" where adults can ride out and visit the local Villa Milagro Vineyards.
 While the "Winery Train" does not offer food service, adults can sample Villa Milagro's products.

 The Delaware River Railroad Excursions have grown into a popular attraction for the Phillipsburg region, witnessing around 100,000 passengers annually.